Date Masamune: Service under Ieyasu

 In 1604, Masamune, accompanied by 52,000 vassals and their families, moved to what was then the small fishing village of Sendai.
 He left his fourth son, Date Muneyasu, to rule Iwadeyama.
 Masamune would turn Sendai into a large and prosperous city.

-In 1614, he fought in the Osaka campaigns against Toyotomi Clan.
+In 1614 and 1615, he fought in the Osaka campaigns against the Toyotomi Clan.

 Later in 1616, when Tokugawa Ieyasu was on his deathbed, Masamune visited him and read him a piece of Zen poetry.
 Masamune was highly respected for his ethics; a still-quoted aphorism is, "Rectitude carried to excess hardens into stiffness; benevolence indulged beyond measure sinks into weakness."

-Death
+Later years and death

+Masamune was viewed with caution by Ieyasu and Hidetada, but gained trust during the reign of Iemitsu.
+As someone who did not experience the Warring States period, Iemitsu had a fondness for hearing stories from the warlords who lived during that time, such as Masamune and Tachibana Muneshige.
 In 1636, Masamune died of a combination of esophageal cancer and peritonitis at the age of 68 years.
 He was returned to Sendai in the same daimyō procession as when he was alive.
-The bakufu gave approval for his eldest son, Date Tadamune, to inherit the Date clan territory.
+The bakufu gave approval for his eldest legitimate son, Date Tadamune, to inherit the Date clan territory.